michauhl/RBPBench/README.md

 You can easily check by inputting sequences with motifs you expect to be predicted into `rbpbench searchseq` with `--custom-db` option.

-#### FIMO nucleotide frequencies
+#### FIMO p-value thresholds and nucleotide frequencies

+The default FIMO p-value threshold for filtering DREME/MEME motif hits is set to a value so that motifs with 6 positions or more are detectable, because the default motif database contains motifs with 6 or more positions.
+Note that when you use shorter motifs, you likely will have to adapt the set threshold (option `--fimo-pval`) to get motif hits (motifs with < 6 positions naturally are less specific and will lead to a lot more hits).
+Another way to control this is to set the minimum and maximum lengths of the motifs to be loaded from the database (by default all, define with `--motif-min-len`, `--motif-max-len`).
-What p-value a motif hit reported by FIMO gets depends on the set background nucleotide frequencies (FIMO option: `--bfile`).
+What p-value a motif hit reported by FIMO gets also depends on the set background nucleotide frequencies (FIMO option: `--bfile`).
 By default, frequencies obtained from human ENSEMBL transcripts (excluding introns, A most prominent nucleotide) are used.
 You can change the preset via `--fimo-ntf-mode` (other options: transcripts including introns, or uniform distribution).
 Alternatively, you can provide your own background frequencies file via `--fimo-ntf-file`.